"Nobody in science now believes that sexual orientation is caused by events

 their beliefs, just because a series of scientific studies indicate otherwise.

-orientation is beyond a person's control It is neither changeable nor chosen by
+orientation is typically beyond a person's control It is neither changeable nor chosen by

-the individual.
+the individual; it is discovered.
 However, the church still urges governments and its own members

 to deny some human rights to gays and lesbians, like

-Teachings of the conservative wings of non-Christian religions generally
+- The conservative wings of non-Christian religions still generally

-believe that homosexuality is a chosen, unnatural behavior.
+believe and teach that homosexuality is a chosen, unnatural behavior.

 J.A.Y.
 Hall and D. Kimura at the University of Western Ontario at